MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-mmc.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting permits or prohibits use of this snap-in.

 If you enable this setting, the snap-in is permitted.
 If you disable the setting, the snap-in is prohibited.